 If the Inspector refuses, it’s not a good signal, unless it’s Ramadan.
 It may be that your refusal to be friendly and open has created a bad atmosphere, and this is a distraction.

 You pay £1936 for an inspection.
 Every piece of good advice that the Inspector offers you has a “pound value.”
 Take copious notes, listen, be compliant, admit when you don’t have the document, and look to implement every suggestion, documenting it in your response letter and a separate post-inspection report.

 It may be the next Inspector disagrees with the action, and we recommend you don’t argue about it, explain what was advised before, and show your report, then suggest a better match for what this inspector wants.

-Note: There are occasionally differences between Inspectors, and some Inspectors have a particular focus like temperature control, bona fides, risk management or data integrity, but the Inspectorate meet regularly to be as consistent as possible.
+Note: There are occasionally differences between Inspectors.
+Some Inspectors have a particular focus like temperature control, bona fides, risk management or data integrity, but the Inspectorate meet regularly to be as consistent as possible.
 Accept it, don’t argue, grow, learn.

 “Don’t let the MHRA Inspector talk to your staff… give the day off to the bad ones.” – If you have staff that you aren’t comfortable with speaking to the Inspector it means they shouldn’t be working in the wholesale business.